Edb83/penny-for-your-thoughts/README.md

 - Simple form allows the user to sign up for more information and news of fresh images being added to gallery
 - Validation of user inputs (blank fields, typical email format), indicating any errors clearly
-- _NB at present this form is not linked up to any database and will not record inputs_

 <span id="features-future"></span>